VPDC

 • Chickenpox rash in vaccinated patients can appear as maculopapular rather than vesicular.
 This presentation is becoming increasingly common with the introduction of childhood vaccinations for varicella.

 • The incubation period for chickenpox can range from 10 to 21 days.
 A prodrome of fever and malaise can occur 1 to 2 days before rash onset, especially in adults.
-Symptoms can appear mild in otherwise healthy children, but certain individuals are at higher risk for complications including infants, adolescents, adults, pregnant persons and immunocompromised individuals.
+Symptoms can appear mild in otherwise healthy children, but certain individuals are at higher risk for complications including infants, adolescents, adults, pregnant people and immunocompromised people.

 • Chickenpox is transmitted through droplets or airborne spread of vesicle fluid or by secretions of the respiratory tract.
 Scabbed lesions are not infectious.
 A person with chickenpox is considered contagious 1 to 2 days before rash onset until all lesions have crusted.